-Boolean switch to colour each sphere according to the corresponding photon's RGB flux instead of a constant colour.
-Note that the resulting colours can span several orders of magnitude and may require tone mapping with pcond for visualisation.
+Boolean switch to colour each sphere/point according to the corresponding photon's RGB flux instead of a constant colour.
+The flux is adjusted for the fraction of dumped photons to maintain the total flux contained in the dumped photon map.
+Note that no exposure is applied, and as such resulting colours can span several orders of magnitude and may require tone mapping with pcond for visualisation.
 This option is mutually exclusive with -c.